govau/service-manual/content/user-research/identifying-users-needs/sections.md

 layout: nav/sections
 sections:
   - Meeting the Digital Service Standard
-  - What are user needs?
+  - How to recognise user needs
   - Design to meet user needs
   - Keep researching through the whole process
-  - How to research with users
   - Who to research with
   - Research wide then go narrow
   - Make your research inclusive